About 1,600 Australian women are diagnosed with ovarian cancer every year, with most cases having progressed to a more advanced stage.*

 There are signs that point to a developing ovarian cancer though, symptoms include:

 Upset stomach or heartburn

 Changes in bowel habits

-Most of the above symptoms typically occur in advanced stages when the growing tumor has placed pressure on the bladder, rectum, and other organs.
+Most of the above symptoms typically occur in advanced stages when the growing tumour has placed pressure on the bladder, rectum, and other organs.

 Paying attention to symptoms may improve the chances of early diagnosis and successful treatment.
 If you have history of ovarian or breast cancer in the family and you've been experiencing any of the above signs for the last three weeks then you should speak to your GP.

 You may not have it, but it's best to check.
 Your GP can do these simple tests to rule out Ovarian Cancer.

 Women with ovarian cancer can have high levels of a protein called CA-125.
 A blood test can measure the amount of CA-125 in the blood.
 About 50% of early cancers will have this protein elevated, and about 80% of late stage cancers.
 CA-125 is not a conclusive test, and certainly not used as a screening or diagnostic tool.
 Other conditions such as endometriosis and pelvic inflammatory disease also have high levels of CA-125, and this protein can fluctuate with normal hormonal fluctuations of the menstrual cycle.
 This test is useful as a tumour marker once the diagnosis of Ovarian cancer has been made because if the treatment is working, the CA-125 will go down normally.

 Transvaginal Ultrasound (TVUS) can detect a tumour in the uterus, fallopian tubes and ovaries by using sound waves to create an image on a video screen.
 This is done by inserting an ultrasound probe into the vaginal canal.
 This test can't tell if the condition is cancerous or benign, however it is useful in checking the size and scope of the tumour or masses.